RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Additional Quantitative Results

 \subsection{Reproduction Angular Error}

 In addition to the recovery angular error used in the main paper, we also adopt the \emph{reproduction angular error} to evaluate the discrepancy between the predicted illuminant $\hat{\mathbf e}$ and the ground-truth illuminant $\mathbf e$.
-The recovery angular error measures the directional error of illuminant estimation, whereas the reproduction angular error assesses whether a neutral gray surface is reproduced as neutral after applying the estimated gains.
-In practice, we first compute the per-channel ratio vector
+We first compute the per-channel ratio vector

 and then measure the angle between $LL$ and the ideal white vector $[1,1,1]^\top$:

 Smaller angles indicate that the corrected image is closer to perceptual white.
 These two metrics complement each other: recovery angular error reflects the accuracy of illuminant estimation, while reproduction angular error reflects the perceptual quality after AWB correction.
 In the main paper, we report the primary comparisons using the recovery angular error; in this supplementary material, we additionally provide results under the reproduction angular error to complete the performance evaluation.